billy4479/BillyUtils/README.md

 This might not be perfect but I'll improve it when I will need to.

 ## Licence
-This software is under MIT Licence.
-View [LICENCE](LICENCE) file for further informations.
+This software is under MIT License.
+View [LICENSE](LICENSE) file for further informations.